 Microsoft Office 2019: Release date & features

-If you are one of those people that don't want to be tied to a subscription and don't want to lose out on Microsoft's top Office functionality, you're in luck, as Microsoft has announced that it will update its non-cloud version of Office in 2018.
+If you are one of those people that don't want to be tied to a subscription and don't want to lose out on Microsoft's top Office functionality, you're in luck, as Microsoft has updated its non-cloud version of Office.
+Although, with Microsoft upping the cost of its on-premise cloud services, opting for the cloud-based 365 option is becoming more appealing.